Godwill10/Lights-Out-Lisp/README.md

 1. Open a Lisp environment.
 2. Load the "lights-out-starter.lisp" file using the LOAD command.
 3. Call the start-lights-out-game function in the Lisp environment to start the game.
+    a.
+Follow the prompts to enter the location of the light you want to turn off.
+    b.
+Continue playing until all the lights on the board are turned off.
+    c.
+The game will end and display the number of moves taken to complete the game.
+4. Call the play-lights-out-with-computer function in the Lisp environment to start the game.
-4. Follow the prompts to enter the location of the light you want to turn off.
+    a.
+Follow the prompts to enter the location of the light you want to turn off.
-5. Continue playing until all the lights on the board are turned off.
+    b.
+Continue playing until all the lights on the board are turned off.
-6. The game will end and display the number of moves taken to complete the game.
+    c.
+The game will end and display the number of moves taken to complete the game.